Efficient AllReduce with Stragglers: Extended Related Work

 \myparab{Optimal collective communication.} Over decades, researchers have implemented collective communication primitives with fast algorithms that are carefully attuned to latency and bandwidth trade-offs.
-With today's large ML models that require communicating large amounts of data, bandwidth-efficient algorithms are of primary focus~\cite{narayanan2021efficient, fei2021efficient}.
-In homogeneous networks, well-known parallel algorithms, such as Ring, recursive halving/doubling, \etc, enable fast, bandwidth-efficient \allreduce{} by heavily parallelizing communication in every round of the algorithm~\cite{patarasuk2009bandwidth, rabenseifner2004optimization, rabenseifner2004more, thakur2005optimization, bruck1994efficient, sanders2009two}.
-For heterogeneous networks, recent works synthesize custom collective algorithms by using the hardware topology or parallelization strategy as an input~\cite{taccl, kim2024tccl, cai2021synthesizing, zhao2024forestcoll, laskar2024enhancing, won2024tacos, mahajan2023better}; optimizing a collective algorithm to minimize the latency and bandwidth cost, however, is a challenging combinatorial optimization problem that often requires hand-tuned heuristics to constrain the search space~\cite{taccl}.
-Other works provide flexible and hardware-aware communication primitives for designing and optimizing collective communication algorithms~\cite{cowan2023mscclang, shah2025msccl++}.
-Further, some approaches optimize \allreduce{} for a specific topology~\cite{jain2010optimal, de2024swing, wang2023topoopt}.
-Our work extends this line of research by optimizing \allreduce{} in settings with a persistent straggler and when data buffers are large and thus require bandwidth-efficient algorithms, such as in distributed ML~\cite{narayanan2021efficient, taccl,nccl-ring}.
+With today's large ML models that require communicating large amounts of data, bandwidth-efficient algorithms are of primary focus~\citep{narayanan2021efficient, fei2021efficient}.
+In homogeneous networks, well-known parallel algorithms, such as Ring, recursive halving/doubling, \etc, enable fast, bandwidth-efficient \allreduce{} by heavily parallelizing communication in every round of the algorithm~\citep{patarasuk2009bandwidth, rabenseifner2004optimization, rabenseifner2004more, thakur2005optimization, bruck1994efficient, sanders2009two}.
+For heterogeneous networks, recent works synthesize custom collective algorithms by using the hardware topology or parallelization strategy as an input~\citep{taccl, kim2024tccl, cai2021synthesizing, zhao2024forestcoll, laskar2024enhancing, won2024tacos, mahajan2023better}; optimizing a collective algorithm to minimize the latency and bandwidth cost, however, is a challenging combinatorial optimization problem that often requires hand-tuned heuristics to constrain the search space~\citep{taccl}.
+Further, some approaches optimize \allreduce{} for a specific topology~\citep{jain2010optimal, de2024swing, wang2023topoopt}.
+Our work extends this line of research by optimizing \allreduce{} in settings with a straggler for distributed ML, where bandwidth-efficient algorithms are required due to the large buffer sizes~\citep{narayanan2021efficient, taccl,nccl-ring}.